 By all accounts, Eunson was a bit of a character.
 A church official by day and a smuggler by night, he was heavily involved in the production and transportation of illegal spirits, leading to countless clashes with the excisemen of the day, many of which have gone down in local legend…

-In his 1887 book ‘Whisky Distilleries of the United Kingdom’, Alfred Barnard tells how Eunson, upon hearing that his church was to be inspected by Gaugers, transported his barrels to his home where he arranged them in a row, placing the lid of a coffin on top and throwing a white sheet over the lot.
+In his 1887 book ‘Whisky Distilleries of the United Kingdom’, Alfred Barnard tells how Eunson, upon hearing that his church was to be inspected by the Gaugers, transported his barrels to his home where he arranged them in a row, placing the lid of a coffin on top and throwing a white sheet over the lot.
 When the excisemen found the church empty they made their way to Eunson’s home only to find the entire household on their knees, deep in prayer around what appeared to be a coffin.
 As they entered the property Eunson, looking their way, made the sign of the cross and whispered ‘smallpox’.
 Needless to say it was a while before the excisemen found their way to Orkney again.

-It is impossible to tell how much of Magnus Eunson’s life as we now know it is fact or fiction, but with stories so entertaining it scarcely matters.
-What we do know is that a group of investors including a man named John Robertson who was involved in Eunson’s eventual arrest and an exciseman named Robert Pringle bought the High Park estate in 1813 and founded what is now the Highland Park distillery.
+It is impossible to tell how much of Magnus Eunson’s life as we know it is fact or fiction, but with stories so entertaining it scarcely matters.
+We do know that a group of investors including a man named John Robertson who was involved in Eunson’s eventual arrest and an exciseman named Robert Pringle bought the High Park estate in 1813 and founded what is now the Highland Park distillery.

 Today the whisky made at Highland Park is among the most coveted in the world, as desirable for collectors as it is for connoisseurs.
 Their 12 year old is one of the finest entry level options on the market and was even described by whisky writer Michael Jackson as ‘the greatest all-rounder in the world of malt whisky’.
 Indeed, it was a dram of 12 year old Highland Park which set me on my own whisky journey some years back.

 Smell: Heather, Honey and Malt with Caramel and Fragrant, Floral Peat Smoke.
 A touch of Apples and Pears.